source-stream/frontend-inventory-tech-test/README.md

 The GraphQL endpoint has been created using AWS' AppSync.
 There may be libraries that will aid you in connecting and querying the data.

+_Note: credentials for the GraphQL endpoint will be provided separately._

 ## Rules